rmsk2/moreorless/readme.md

 `moreorless` allows you to create BASIC programs in a more or less usable (pun intended) editor.
 When you press `Alt+b` you can write the current contents of the file to the selected drive while `moreorless` adds the line numbers automatically.
+If you press `F8` and exit `moreorless` you can use `xload` and `xgo` to load and/or start a BASIC program generated from the document contents without saving it to disk first.

 If you refrain from using `goto` and `gosub` you can therefore write SuperBASIC programs without using the built in screen editor.

 It is also possible to load existing SuperBASIC programs with `moreorless` (i.e. files including the file numbers).
 SuperBASIC can cope with either LF or CR as a line ending character and CR seems to be the default.
 So if you